What's the deal with fertility vitamins for men?

 Keep away from stressors

-Minimising stress levels may enhance fertility as well as give you more energy to have sex with your partner.
-Trying to make a baby should feel fun and enjoyable, but if you're experiencing stress it may affect your sexual function and satisfaction.
+Minimising stress levels may boost fertility as well as give you more energy to have sex with your partner.
+Trying to make a baby should feel fun and enjoyable, but if you're experiencing stress it may affect your sexual function and satisfaction [5].

-Including relaxing activities such as meditation or socialising with your loved ones more will help to reduce your stress levels.
+Adopting relaxing activities such as meditation or socialising with your loved ones will help reduce your stress levels.

 Focus on what you're eating and drinking